 - b.
 Alcohol: Sale, distribution, use, or possession of alcohol: Students under the influence of, or who smell of recent use of alcohol are not permitted to attend school or school functions, will be suspended and recommended for expulsion. - c.
-Weapons: A student who is determined to have brought one of the following objects to school, any school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school shall be expelled for a period of at least one calendar year but not more than 2 calendar years: - 1.
-A firearm, meaning any gun, rifle, shotgun, a or weapon as defined by Section 291 or Title 18 of the United States Code (18 U.S.C. §921), firearm as defined in Section 1.1 of the Firearm Owners Identification Card Act (430 ILCS 65/), or firearm as defined in Section 24-1 of the Criminal Code of 1961 (720 ILCS 5/24-1). - 2.
-A knife, brass knuckles, or other knuckle weapon regardless of its composition, a billy club or any other object if used or attempted to be used to cause bodily harm, including "look-alikes" of any firearm as defined above.
+Weapons: A student who is determined to have brought one of the following objects to school, any school-sponsored activity or event, or any activity or event that bears a reasonable relationship to school shall be expelled for a period of at least one calendar year but not more than 2 calendar years.
+A weapon is defined as a firearm, meaning any gun, rifle, shotgun, a or weapon as defined by Section 291 or Title 18 of the United States Code (18 U.S.C. §921), firearm as defined in Section 1.1 of the Firearm Owners Identification Card Act (430 ILCS 65/), or firearm as defined in Section 24-1 of the Criminal Code of 1961 (720 ILCS 5/24-1).
+A knife, brass knuckles, or other knuckle weapon regardless of its composition, a billy club or any other object if used or attempted to be used to cause bodily harm, including "look-alikes" of any firearm as defined above., destructive device, illegal object, object used to inflict harm to others, or any other lookalike weapon.